What are The Catapult Papers?

 In addition to this series, there is a set of ten Warm-Up papers - ideal for P6 children beginning the Transfer Test practice season.

-The tests have been written and designed by Trevor Veale, full-time primary tutor and former Key Stage 2 teacher.
+All tests have been written and designed by Trevor Veale, a full-time primary tutor and former Key Stage 2 teacher.

 What makes these tests different from others that are on the market?

-The Catapult Papers are attractive and colourful.
+For a start, The Catapult Papers are attractive.
 Each test has its own colour theme and child-friendly appearance.
-Careful attention has been paid to the design and images used in these books so as to make them visually appealing, professional, and closely matched to the appearance of the official tests.
+While their look is intended to closely match to the appearance of the official tests, they are still prettier!

 The main difference, however, between these papers and others on the market, is the level of effort that has gone into providing explanations for each answer within the series.
 For every test you will receive explanations for the answers to every question: a priceless tool for busy parents.